Updated on August 3, 2023 | 7 minute read

 Google Shopping is a PPC platform.
 Advertisers pay a bid price to Google once their ad has been clicked, and this is how Google makes money from the platform.
-The cost per click (CPC) is determined by how much the advertiser wants to spend on bids.
+The CPC is determined by how much the advertiser wants to spend on bids.

 Retailers who place their ads as organic listings in the Shopping tab don’t have to pay for clicks.
 While it may sound appealing, advertisers appearing here earn fewer impressions and welcome less traffic to their website.